 His first confrontation with Soma came after Soma had alreadt faced off with, and defeated, Dmitrii.
 Sensing his chance to become the dark lord, Dario battles fiercely with Soma, but is handly bested.
 Quickly teleported away by Celia before Soma can finish him off, the two realize that for Dario to have a chance to defeat Soma he'll need much more power.
 Thus, Celia fused the fire-demon Aguni to Dario's soul, vastly boosting his powers.

 Soma later confronts Dario a second time, much deeper into the castle.
 This encounter intially goes against Soma as Dario proves very powerful.
-However, what Dario hadn't been expecting was for Soma to use one of the souls the hero had collected, jumping into the flor-length mirror in the room.
+However, what Dario hadn't been expecting was for Soma to use one of the souls the hero had collected, jumping into the floor-length mirror in the room.
 While Dario was stuck on the outside, Soma was able to battle the demon fused to Dario's power.
 Aguni soon went down to Soma's attacks.
 Once the demon was killed, Soma emerged from the mirror.
 Dario quickly realized that the death of the demon also had stripped him of his own powers, leaving him without his pyrokenetic abilities.

 Powerless, Dario fled from Soma and out of the castle.
 His story, as far as the series was concerned, ended at this point either because he soon died out in the cold wastes beyond the castle or simply because he did nothing of note ever again.